itmo-wad/Moayad-Terro-Practice1/README.md

 # Moayad-Terro-Practice1
 Hello There!

-I did the required and the optional tasks\n
+I did the required and the optional tasks

-After installing dependencies, just run app.py\n
+After installing dependencies, just run app.py

-Make sure that you have connection with your local DB, I used mangoDB!\n python3, flask and pymongo are required also!\n
+Make sure that you have connection with your local DB, I used mangoDB!

+python3, flask and pymongo are required also!\n

 Home Page